therealrodk/therealrodk.github.io/_posts/2018-02-27-my-capstone-project.md

 ### Finished!

-I turned in my capstone project to Bottega Tech over the weekend, and was excited to hear back today that it was accepted and approved.
+I turned in my capstone project to <a href="https://bottega.tech/" target="_blank">Bottega Tech</a> over the weekend, and was excited to hear back today that it was accepted and approved.
 I am now a <em>certified</em> Full Stack Web Developer!
 Yay!

 For my project I created a website for a client.
 Feel free to check it out here: <a href="http://pollysbirthbook.com" target="_blank">pollysbirthbook.com</a>.
 The client sells several books, with a focus on one specific book–the website's namesake–so all books needed to be readily available but the main focus of the design had to be on the primary book.